BEFORE THE STORM

 The City of Tempe has sand and bags available at two locations throughout monsoon season, which begins on June 15 and ends Sept.
 30. The bags can be picked up 24 hours a day, seven days a week.
 Prior to a major storm event, bags are available on a first come, first served basis.
 Be prepared by picking them up before a storm is headed our way.
 The two locations are:

-North Tempe: access drive north of Rio Salado Parkway & Hardy Drive (near free compost)
+Solid Waste Compost Facility: 1001 N. Rio Rd (access drive north of Rio Salado Parkway and Hardy Drive, near free compost)

-Benedict Sports Complex: 490 W. Guadalupe Road (northwest corner of Guadalupe and Kyrene roads) – east side of parking lot
+Benedict Sports Complex: 490 W. Guadalupe Rd (northwest corner of Guadalupe and Kyrene roads) – east side of parking lot

 Keep storm drains clean of debris